Alwaysproblem/MLserving-tutorial/TFserving/CustomOp/README.md

 # Custom Operations for Tensorflow and Tensorflow serving

 This is an example for integration a custom operation to tensorflow and tensorflow serving.
-For simplification, we take the operation system with ubuntu 20.04 and python 3.8.
+For simplification, we take the operation system with ubuntu 20.04 and python 3.8 and gcc/g++ 9.4.
 The basic tools for bazel is `bazelisk`.
 For tensorflow version, we take version 2.10 and tfserving 2.10 since the tensorflow APIs are intend to be stable.
 The custom operation will be the CPU add_index operation.
 In order to integrate custom operation, we need to set up a environment of building source code of tensorflow and tensorflow server.
 The procedures of this are listed here:

 1. Setup environment successfully (can build tensorflow and tensorflow serving from source code)
 2. Create an operation for tensorflow. (from repo [custom-op](https://github.com/tensorflow/custom-op))